SlothFriend/CarND-Term1-P4/README.md

 If you want to toy with the code, it's all in [pipeline.ipynb](https://github.com/SealedSaint/CarND-Term1-P4/blob/master/pipeline.ipynb).
 The code is well-documented and there's lots of supporting text to walk you through the notebook.
 [Make sure you get all the dependencies installed.
 My repo of [Udacity's starter](https://github.com/SealedSaint/CarND-Term1-Starter) might help.]

+A Medium write-up of this project can be found [here](https://medium.com/@SealedSaint/advanced-lane-detection-for-self-driving-cars-9579e1f057ef).

 ## Overview: The Pipeline